HewlettPackard/Anthos-on-SimpliVity/README.md

 ## Anthos GKE on-prem config files

-Sample yaml config files needed to deploy gke on-prem clusters are located in `playbooks/files` directory.
+Sample yaml config files needed to deploy gke on-prem clusters are located in `docs` directory.
 The actual files needed will contain sensitive information and should be kept separately.
 (In a secure git repo or ...)
-The paths to the files should be entered into the all.yml file described below.
+The paths to the files should be entered into the `inventory/group_vars/all/all.yml` file under the `gke_cluster_config:` variable.

 ---